bjornmeansbear/WhatDoesSustainableGDLookLike/lecture.md

 I would stamp my info over someone elses...

+And this website did come out of that... http://www.thesustainabilitist.com

 ## Next steps?

 I get to the end of grad school, high on my ingenous success... and then, fuck, I don't have any outlets for these ideas anymore -- I mean, I go back to doing client projects like magazine and websites.
 And while I keep trying to make them materially better, or offset their energy with renewable energy, or utilize free cultural resources so as much is reuseable as possible, it just isn't enough.